redlotusaustin/RooSymphony/.roo/rules/01-general-rules.md

     1. Analyze the error output.
     2. If the cause is clear (e.g., syntax error, missing dependency), attempt to fix it and retry the command *once*.
     3. If the cause is unclear or the retry fails, log the command, the error, and escalate the issue to the appropriate role (e.g., Performer -> Conductor).
-- **Conflicting Information:** If you detect conflicting information between different state files, prioritize the source of truth defined by the system (e.g., `symphony-core.md` for automation levels, Conductor's task sheet for task status).
+- **Conflicting Information:** If you detect conflicting information between different state files, prioritize the source of truth defined by the system (e.g., Conductor's task sheet for task status).
 Log the discrepancy and escalate if it impacts critical operations.